-- 1. On the main environments page, in the upper right-hand corner of the screen, click on the Select Action drop-down list and select the Add Environment option. - 2.
-The screen prompts you for the following items: - 3.
-Application Name The name of the application to associate with the environment, for informational purposes.

-- 4. Environment Name The display name of the new environment. - 5.
-Purpose The type of masking workflow for the environment: Mask or Tokenize/Re-Identify. - 6.
-Enable Approval Workflow (Database rulesets only) Whether or not to require approvals of inventories before masking jobs can be run in the environment.
-Applicable for Database rulesets only. - 7.
-Either click Save to return to the Environments List/Summary screen, or click Save & View to display the Environment Overview screen.
+- 1. On the main environments page, in the upper right-hand corner of the screen, click on the + Environment option. - 2.
+The screen prompts you for the following items: - Application Name Dropdown menu displaying the names of applications for associating with the environment, for informative purposes. - Environment Name The display name of the new environment. - Purpose The type of masking workflow for the environment: Mask or Tokenize/Re-Identify. - Enable Approval Workflow (Database rulesets only) Whether or not to require approvals of inventories before masking jobs can be run in the environment.
+Applicable for Database rulesets only. - 3.
+Either click Save to return to the Environments List screen, or click Save And View to display the environments Jobs screen.